Hexagon/pup/docs/service.md

 ### System Mode Installation

-**Note**: This method will include some manual steps, and will requiring privileged access (e.g. sudo).
+**Note**: This method works for all service managers, but may include some manual steps, and will require privileged access (e.g. sudo).

 1. Install Pup as a system service, by default named `pup`: